 Bell Lithium Shell Materials

-I’ve noticed that polycarbonate construction can feel less premium when handling the helmet.
-The material lacks the distinctive weave pattern of carbon fiber or the refined finish of fiberglass composites.
-I think Polycarbonate is a step down from high-end materials, though the functional protection remains solid.
+Despite its inherent limitations compared to composite alternatives, the thicker construction of polycarbonate ensures equivalent protection levels.
+However, riders may notice that polycarbonate construction can feel less premium when handling the helmet.
+The material lacks the distinctive weave pattern of carbon fiber or the refined finish of fiberglass composites, though the functional protection remains solid.

-Engineered with three outer shell sizes that span the complete range from XS through 3XL, delivering a better proportional fit across different head dimensions.
+Engineered with three outer shell sizes that span the complete range from XS through 3XL, providing a better proportional fit across different head dimensions.
+Bell Lithium Helmet Sizes.

 The MIPS version covers sizes S through 2XL using these three dedicated shells, while the non-MIPS variant extends coverage to include XS and 3XL sizes.